 Setting up Shamba online

-Step 1 — Sorting products
+Step 1 — Sorting products into a checklist

 Shamba’s inventory was huge, and it was only documented in their POS systems.
 We took a fresh stock of all products in the shop on a Google Sheet, then used it to set up the online store.
 This way, Michelle’s team could track all the products they had in stock, and use this inventory list to manage the stock on the upcoming e-commerce website.